tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 On the other side, my younger cousins chatter excitedly in English, their eyes glued to a smartphone as they share the latest online sensation.

-My gaze drifts to the walls adorned with family photographs, moments of joy and milestones frozen in time, interspersed with my stern Marine portraits.
+My gaze drifts to the walls adorned with family photographs, moments of joy and milestones frozen in time, interspersed with stern portraits of me as a Marine.

 I'm drawn to the corner of the living room where the family altar stands.
 The soft glow of candles illuminates photographs of ancestors, their faces forever frozen in time.
 My eyes rest on the  picture of my bà ngoại (grandma) Kim, the woman who helped raise me.